Using Panther-managed Detections

 Note that only those Panther-managed detections included in Detection Packs are versioned, and therefore eligible to be updated or rolled back.

-You can customize a Panther-managed detection by adding Rule Filters or modifying its editable fields.
-For Panther-managed detections included in Detection Packs, this means you can add your own tuning while still being able to upgrade your detections as Panther releases updates to core detection logic.
+You can customize a Panther-managed detection by adding Inline Filters, modifying its editable fields, or using detection inheritance.
+These options allow you to add your own tuning and customizations while still receiving updates to core detection logic from Panther.

 If you need to modify the core rule logic of a Panther-managed detection (which is read-only), you can alternatively clone and edit it.
 Because a cloned detection is managed by you, not Panther, it won't receive Panther's improvements to core detection logic over time.
 For this reason, we recommend using the customization techniques outlined in this section, if possible.

 You can easily tune Panther-managed rules by adding Rule Filters.
-See Modifying Detections with Rule Filters for detailed instructions.
+See Modifying Detections with Inline Filters for detailed instructions.

-Note that Rule Filters are applicable only to rules, not policies nor scheduled rules.
+Note that Inline Filters are applicable only to rules, not policies nor scheduled rules.

 Panther-managed detections, while disallowing you from editing core detection logic, do allow you to customize certain metadata fields in the Panther Console.
 (All other fields will be greyed out in the Panther Console, and the Rule Function and Unit Test editors will be read-only.)
 These editable fields include: